Abortion in Australia: South Australia

+In October 2024, the South Australian Legislative Council narrowly voted down 10 to 9, a bill that would have seen those seeking a termination after 28 weeks to instead undergo an induced birth, with the babies then being adopted – effectively banning abortion at 28 weeks.

-In September 2025 Sarah Game MLC introduced a Bill for an Act to amend the Termination of Pregnancy Act 2021 to prohibit the performance of terminations by a medical practitioner on a person who is more than 22 weeks and 6 days pregnant in circumstances where ‘the continuance of the pregnancy would involve significant risk of injury to the physical or mental health of the pregnant person’.
-The Legislative Council voted the Bill down (11-8) in the second reading on 12 November 2025.
+Former One Nation MLC Sarah Game has on several occasions sought to restrict access to abortion.
+She introduced legislation in September 2025 to prohibit abortions after 23 weeks except in instances where "the continuance of the pregnancy would involve significant risk of injury to the physical or mental health of the pregnant person'.
+The bill was voted down in the Legislative Council by 11 votes to 8 on 12 November 2025.
+In May 2026 she oversaw a bill to prohibit a medical practitioner performing a termination on a person who is more than 24 weeks and 6 days pregnant in circumstances other than where the medical practitioner considers that "the termination is necessary to save the life of the pregnant person".
+The bill narrowly passed the upper house by 10 votes to 9 on 17 June 2026, but was defeated 9–36 in the lower house on the same day.

 Tasmania

 In Tasmania, since 21 November 2013, abortions are allowed on request up to 16 weeks of pregnancy.
 After 16 weeks abortion requires the consent of two doctors on medical or psychological grounds.
 The law also prohibits filming, the holding of protests, harassment, or intimidation of patients or staff within 150 metres of abortion clinics.

 From 1925 until 2001, Tasmania's Criminal Code prohibited "unlawful abortion", without actually stating what was lawful or not.
 While it had never actually been prosecuted, it had been held that Victoria's Menhennitt ruling of 1969 and New South Wales' Levine ruling applied in Tasmanian law.
 In late 2001, the Criminal Code was clarified to state that an abortion must be carried out under a set of criteria resembling those of the South Australian requirements.

 The availability of abortion facilities in the state is limited.
 The state's public health system provides abortion services in only extraordinary circumstances (e. g., in cases of foetal abnormality); so, most women access pregnancy terminations through the private sector.
 In 2017, the state's only dedicated low-cost surgical abortion clinic closed.
 Some women chose to fly interstate for pregnancy terminations.